 A document called the Report for Master's Thesis/Practicum Defense form or the Report for Doctoral Dissertation Defense form (commonly known as the Pass/Fail form) will be emailed to your entire committee and your graduate support staff once the defense has been officially scheduled.
 This form must be taken to your defense, and your committee will sign and indicate revisions as needed at the time of defense.

-Once you schedule your defense, you must upload your complete, defense ready document for format review to the Graduate College Dropbox link 10 calendar days prior to your defense.
+Once you schedule your defense, you must upload your complete, defense ready document to your iPOS for format review 10 calendar days prior to your defense.
 Refer to the “format” tab above for more information on this process.

 To change, reschedule or cancel your defense, please follow the steps below:

 Note: If your defense is still pending approval by the academic unit, NO changes can be made.
 You CANNOT change your committee after your defense has been scheduled.